onedesign/onecampaignmonitor/README.md

 * array of custom fields (eg `{age: 22}`)
 * boolean for whether to resubscribe addresses that have previously been removed (default true)

+Note about the **list ID**: this is _not_ the parameter "listID" in the URL when viewing a list.
+Annoyingly, Campaign Monitor uses two IDs for lists.
+To find your List ID, view [this FAQ](https://createform.com/support/campaignmonitor-list).

 ### POSTing a form

 The easiest way to add subscribers is by posting a form with their data.
 This follows the standard Craft form template, with some required and some optional fields.